Skip to main content

-What is a Post-Sale Partner?
+What is a Post-Sale Partner in Channel Sales?

-A Post-Sale Partner delivers essential services after a customer purchases a product.
-These partners ensure customer satisfaction and product adoption.
-They contribute significantly to customer retention within a partner ecosystem.
 For example, an IT Post-Sale Partner might offer software implementation and ongoing technical support.
 A manufacturing Post-Sale Partner could provide equipment installation and maintenance.
 This support strengthens the customer's long-term relationship with the vendor.
-Effective partner enablement helps these partners excel.
-Many partners use a partner portal to manage services.
-They are vital for co-selling success.

 TL;DR